 but does not include any vote on a ballot paper that has been rejected;

-“party group” means a group all the persons included in which have been endorsed by the same registered political party.
+party group means a group all the persons included in which have been endorsed by the same registered political party.

 (2) For the purposes of this Division, a reference to a vote given includes a reference to a vote deemed under section 146F to have been given.